 In Table \ref{tab:cumulants_asymmetric}, we report the results for the simulation of asymmetric OU-NTS and NTS-OU.
-We consider a monthly horizon and model parameters equal to $(b, \sigma, \kappa, \theta) = (0.2162, 0.201, 0.256, 0.1)$, maintaining consistency with those used previously, with the only difference being the parameter $\theta$.
+We consider a yearly horizon and model parameters equal to $(b, \sigma, \kappa, \theta) = (0.2162, 0.201, 0.256, 0.1)$, maintaining consistency with those used previously, with the only difference being the parameter $\theta$.
 Also in this case, the empirical estimates of the cumulants demonstrate exceptional accuracy, with precision extended up to the fourth decimal digit consistently across all levels of the stability parameter $\alpha$.
-The availability of a simulation scheme for such processes opens to a broader variety of modelling possibilities, which have never been explored in the current state-of-the-art.
+The availability of a simulation scheme for such processes opens up a broader variety of modelling possibilities, which have not yet been explored in the current state of play.